 Like the laws of most states, Maryland laws govern how long a person has to file a lawsuit.
 In personal injury cases, an injured party has three years from the date of the injury within which to file their claim.

 This three-year period is called the statute of limitations.
 Once the statute of limitations ends, an injured person may forever lose their right to recover damages from their injury.

 Even though three years sounds like a long time, if possible, is important to contact an attorney shortly after the accident.
 It takes time to investigate and prepare a personal injury case.

 If you have suffered a spinal cord injury because of someone else’s fault or negligence, you should reach out to a personal injury attorney to learn more about your legal rights to recover compensation.
-Contact our Baltimore law firm, William G. Kolodner, P.A., today for a free case evaluation, give us a call at (410) 837-2144.
+Contact our Baltimore law firm, William G. Kolodner Personal Injury Lawyers, 410) 837-2144.